Doctor of Philosophy in Urban Education Policy

 - Enter the email address USC Rossier should use to communicate with you throughout the application process.

 - Indicate your citizenship status.*

-*Please note that the USC application does not include a citizenship option for undocumented immigrants.
-If you are an undocumented immigrant, please select the citizenship option “international student.”
+*Please note that the USC application does not include a citizenship option for undocumented students.
+If you are an undocumented student, please select the citizenship option “international student.”
 If you wish to disclose your citizenship status, contact the admissions team at email@example.com prior to submitting your application so that we can withdraw you from receiving communications intended for international students.